-- A. Changes to assumptions or other inputs - 1.
-Changes since the December 31, 2021 actuarial valuation: - The timing of the retirement decrement was adjusted to middle-of-year. - 2.
-Changes since the December 31, 2020 actuarial valuation: - There were no change made to the actuarial methods or assumptions. - 3.
-Changes since the December 31, 2019 actuarial valuation: - Changes since December 31, 2019 to the Health Care Trust Fund HCTF actuarial valuation are the same as the changes to the School Division Trust Fund SCHDTF noted in Note I.A.3 above. - B. Changes of benefit terms
+- 1. Changes since the December 31, 2021 actuarial valuation: - The timing of the retirement decrement was adjusted to middle-of-year.

+• There were no change made to the actuarial methods or assumptions.

+Changes since December 31, 2019 to the Health Care Trust Fund HCTF actuarial valuation are the same as the changes to the School Division Trust Fund SCHDTF noted in Note I.A.3 above.

+B. Changes of benefit terms